mjendrusch/salad/README.md

 To set up design benchmarking using the scripts in this repository, install `novobench` following the instructions [here](https://github.com/mjendrusch/novobench).

+**Note:** salad will currently not install with GPU support on ARM devices.
+I will look into installing with jax-metal for MacOS devises further down the line.

 ## Generating your first proteins
 After installing `salad` and unpacking the parameters, you are ready to design your first proteins.